bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 Bytebase is a **middleware** sitting between you and your database.
 It's the GitLab/GitHub for Database DevOps, built for developers, DBAs and platform engineers.
 Bytebase can be used in 2 ways:

-- **GUI** - Bytebase provides a collaboration workspace for teams to manage database development tasks.
+- **GUI** - Bytebase provides a collaboration workspace for teams to manage database development tasks for all database systems.
 - **API (headless)** - Bytebase can go headless.
 Teams can integrate [Bytebase API](/docs/api/overview/) into their development workflow.